 I’m a big fan of Ooma because it can completely eliminate your land-line costs and cut your cell use, all while enjoying the same user experience and clarity that a land-line provides.
 And if you make a lot of international calls, Ooma becomes an even better deal.

-You have a few different options with Ooma, but if you buy in bulk or via a 500 or 1,000 minute plan, you really have a chance to save.
-The monthly plans allow you to call 70 of the most commonly called countries (including Canada, China, UK, Mexico, France, and Australia) at no additional charge.
-1,000 minutes only cost $9.99 (less than $0.01 per minute).
+You have a few different options with Ooma, but if you buy in bulk or via a 1,000 minute plan, you really have a chance to save.
+The monthly plans allow you to call 60 of the most commonly called countries (including Canada, China, UK, Mexico, France, and Australia) at a flat fee of $17.99 per month.
 Without a plan, Ooma international call rates are still pretty low:

 Vonage is a bit on the pricier end from a monthly subscription standpoint.
 You’re probably better off going with an Ooma if you want a VOIP unit that you don’t need to have a computer turned on to use or a cheap data plan to burn through.
 Both Ooma and Vonage are stand-alone units that replicate a land-line experience.

 - “North America” ($9.99/month): unlimited calls to U.S., Canada, Puerto Rico and Mexico

 - “World Prime” ($14.99/month): unlimited calls to U.S., Canada, Puerto Rico and Mexico and international calling to over 60 additional countries

 Cheap International Call Rate Discussion:

 - What other methods have you found to make cheap or free international calls?